renovatebot/renovate/docs/usage/upgrade-best-practices.md

 We recommend pinning _all_ Actions.
 That's why the `helpers:pinGitHubActionDigests` preset pins all GitHub Actions.

-For an in-depth explanation why you should pin your Github Actions, read the [Palo Alto Networks blogpost about the GitHub Actions worm](https://www.paloaltonetworks.com/blog/prisma-cloud/github-actions-worm-dependencies/).
+For an in-depth explanation why you should pin your GitHub Actions, read the [Palo Alto Networks blogpost about the GitHub Actions worm](https://www.paloaltonetworks.com/blog/prisma-cloud/github-actions-worm-dependencies/).

 #### Extends `:pinDevDependencies`